 11. Please mention your organization’s experience and expertise (with examples) in ensuring GESI and human rights, Climate Action and disability inclusion as cross cutting strategies. (max 500 words)

+HASTI has been led by women professor, Prof. Mandira Shahi in the executive Committee from Tewar community.
+Liewise, HASTI maintains gender balance for staff recruitment giving priority among Dalit and marginalized women.
+The HASTI has developed human resources among professional persons, financial management systems, and logistic supply systems for the implementation of projects’ activities routinely.
+Executive Committee of the HASTI prepares the policies in required areas and proposes to Assembly of General Meeting (AGM) for approval to implement directly by Country Director (CD).
+The CD prepares a project plan and provides Monitoring and Evaluation (M&E) support from the central to community levels.
+The HASTI has implemented various development projects in the communities from its establishment that fulfilled their role and respnsibilities orderly from planning via social audingting to reporting the project achivements with specific roles and responsibilities as follows:

 In 2015: HASTI conducted “Disaster Relief Camps (DRC)” as “Disaster Relief Packages” in 15 sites of Lalitpur, Dolkha, and Sindhupalchowk districts in financial support of Medipiece, Child Fund Korea, and The Promise.
+For this project, the HASTI has selected more than 50% of project staff among female staffs from Dalit and marginalized communities in the targeted areas.

-From 2020-2021: HASTI conducted survey on Assessment of Nutrition and Food Security (ANFS) in Dhading district in financial and technical support of the NAST.
-The HASTI has also conducted interaction programs with the communities in collaboration mechanisms, strengthening ACSM activities, and mobilization of peer volunteers to enhance referral mechanism and link to the complement of efforts in the National Programs (See Annex – 1 for details).
+From 2020-2021: HASTI conducted survey interventions through conducting “Assessment of Nutrition and Food Security (ANFS)” in Dhading district in financial and technical support of the NAST.
+The HASTI has also conducted interaction programs with the communities in collaboration mechanisms, strengthening ACSM activities, and mobilization of Peer Educators (female) to enhance the referral mechanism and interlink to the complement of efforts in the National Programs.
+This project was implemented in Dhading district that was supported by NAST.
+The HSTI has mobilized female staffs to ensure the GESI and human rights, climate action and disability inclusion as cross cutting strategies in Dhading district..

 12. Please mention your organization’s experience in humanitarian responses. (max 300 words)

-From 2016-2019: HASTI conducted “Integrated School Health Program (ISHP)” through mobile camps, first aid kits distribution, and trauma-related stress relief in Dhading district in financial support of Medipiece/Child Fund Korea.
+From 2016-2019: HASTI conducted “Integrated School Health Program (ISHP)” through mobile camps, first aid kits distribution, and trauma-related stress relief in government schools of Dhading district, supported by Medipiece/Child Fund Korea.
+All boys and girls in the schools have been benifited to continue their healthy behavior life in Dhading District.
+Through this project, the HASTI has provided first aid management, stress relief, and risk reduction support among earthquick affected students and their parents in the targeted district.

-From 2019-2020: HASTI conducted “Surveys” and “Mobile Health Camps (MHC)” among government school students and their parents in Dhading district, supported by HHI/Tuft University/USA.
-Likewise, the HASTI has conducted a project entitled, “Prevention & Control of Tobacco affects (PCT) in Kailali district in financial support of the Ministry of Health & Population (MOHP) of Nepal.
+From 2019-2020: HASTI conducted “Surveys” and “Mobile Health Camps (MHC)” in government schools to cover all students and their parents in Dhading district, supported by Healthy Heart Innitiative (HHI)/Tuft University/USA.
+Likewise, the HASTI has conducted a project entitled, “Prevention & Control of Tobacco affects (PCT) in government schools and various communities of Kailali district, supported by Ministry of Health & Population (MOHP) of Nepal and the board members of HASTI.
+Through these project, the HASTI has identify the needs of beneficiary groups to address their problems at the delivery sites that have been adopted for further implementation activities of the projects in the targeted district.

 13. How have your organisation ensured communities’ and target groups’ participation in planning, designing, monitoring and reporting of the projects they are involved in?? (max 300 words)